SirWumpus/libsnert/TOOLS.md

 ### convertDate
 Converts textual date string into seconds; the reverse of `date(1)` and `strftime(3)`.
 Supports RFC 2822, ctime, and ISO 8601 formats.

-### dnsd
-A simple UDP only DNS server intended for implementing black & white lists.
-Supports A, AAAA, and TXT records.
-This is still pretty raw "work in progress".

 ### flip
 Yet another newline flipper for DOS, old Mac, and Unix.
 Carry over from AtariST / DOS era before Cygwin existed.